ramirez368/blog1.github.io/index.md

 ## Top 16 docker commands

-1.**docker ps**  list running containers. docker ps -a list all container including stopped container docker pull  download a image from Docker Hub registry.
+1.**docker ps**  list running containers.
+2. **docker ps -a** list all container including stopped container. docker pull  download a image from Docker Hub registry.
 Link to the docker image is always shown on the right at dockerhub. docker build  is used to build your own container based on a Dockerfile.
 Common use is docker build . to build a container based on the Dockerfile in the current directory (the dot). docker build -t "myimage:latest" . creates a container and stores the image under the given name docker images or docker image ls shows all local storage images